-This series consist of one journal of day to day activities of the Native Police Corps, Narre Warren, from 1845-1853.
+This series consists of one journal of day to day activities of the Native Police Corps, Narre Warren, from 1845-1853.

 How do I search?

 About these records

 This series consist of one journal of day to day activities of the Native Police Corps, Narre Warren, for the period 1845-1953.